Y chromosome: Inefficient selection

 Without the ability to recombine during meiosis, the Y chromosome is unable to expose individual alleles to natural selection.
 Deleterious alleles are allowed to "hitchhike" with beneficial neighbors, thus propagating maladapted alleles into the next generation.
 Conversely, advantageous alleles may be selected against if they are surrounded by harmful alleles (background selection).
-Due to this inability to sort through its gene content, the Y chromosome is particularly prone to the accumulation of "junk" DNA.
+Due to this inability to sort through its gene content, the Y chromosome is particularly prone to the accumulation of non-coding DNA.
 Massive accumulations of retrotransposable elements are scattered throughout the Y. The random insertion of DNA segments often disrupts encoded gene sequences and renders them nonfunctional.
 However, the Y chromosome has no way of weeding out these "jumping genes".
 Without the ability to isolate alleles, selection cannot effectively act upon them.

 A clear, quantitative indication of this inefficiency is the entropy rate of the Y chromosome.
 Whereas all other chromosomes in the human genome have entropy rates of 1.5–1.9 bits per nucleotide (compared to the theoretical maximum of exactly 2 for no redundancy), the Y chromosome's entropy rate is only 0.84.
-This means the Y chromosome has a much lower information content relative to its overall length; it is more redundant.
+From the definition of entropy rate, the Y chromosome has a much lower information content relative to its overall length, and is more redundant.

 Genetic drift

-Even if a well adapted Y chromosome manages to maintain genetic activity by avoiding mutation accumulation, there is no guarantee it will be passed down to the next generation.
-The population size of the Y chromosome is inherently limited to 1/4 that of autosomes: diploid organisms contain two copies of autosomal chromosomes while only half the population contains 1 Y chromosome.
+Even if a well-adapted Y chromosome manages to maintain genetic activity by avoiding mutation accumulation, there is no guarantee it will be passed down to the next generation.
+The population size of the Y chromosome is inherently limited to 1/4 that of autosomes: diploid organisms contain two copies of autosomal chromosomes, while only half the population contains 1 Y chromosome.
 Thus, genetic drift is an exceptionally strong force acting upon the Y chromosome.
 Through sheer random assortment, an adult male may never pass on his Y chromosome if he only has female offspring.
-Thus, although a male may have a well adapted Y chromosome free of excessive mutation, it may never make it into the next gene pool.
+Thus, although a male may have a well-adapted Y chromosome free of excessive mutation, it may never make it into the next gene pool.
 The repeat random loss of well-adapted Y chromosomes, coupled with the tendency of the Y chromosome to evolve to have more deleterious mutations rather than less for reasons described above, contributes to the species-wide degeneration of Y chromosomes through Muller's ratchet.